H.R.H. (novel)

 H.R.H. is a novel written by Danielle Steel and published by Delacorte Press in October 2006.
-The book is Steel's seventieth novel.
+It is Steel's seventieth novel.

 Synopsis

-Princess Christianna's father, the Reigning Prince of Lichtenstein, has secure plans for Christianna's life, which is a burden almost unbearable to her.
+Princess Christianna's father, the reigning prince of Lichtenstein, has secure plans for Christianna's life, which is a burden almost unbearable to her.

-After years at Berkley in America, Christianna returns home and realizes she cannot deal with the political responsibilities of being a Princess without feeling useless.
-With a purpose to change the ways of the world, she volunteers for the Red Cross in East Africa.
+After years at Berkley in America, Christianna returns home and realizes she cannot deal with the political responsibilities of being a princess without feeling useless.
+Wanting to change the ways of the world, she volunteers for the Red Cross in East Africa.

 At an international relief camp, she finds her calling and a new love in the form of Parker Williams, a doctor from Doctors Without Borders.
-As they work together, she tries to hide her feelings and identity from him until in one shocking moment, her life changes forever.
+As they work together, she tries to hide her feelings and identity from him, until, in one shocking moment, her life changes forever.

-After leaving the camp, her father has made a speech at the UN meeting while she was in Venice, where she secretly met Parker.
-Then, in a shocking turn of events, Christianna must reevaluate every decision she has ever made concerning her royal life.
+In a shocking turn of events, Christianna must reevaluate every decision she has ever made concerning her royal life.
 The rules began to change.
-Can Cristianna rule her country or would she say no?
+Can she rule her country or will she say no?